 Help for Small Businesses

-As a small business owner, I know this time is particularly challenging for our small businesses trying to pay employees and stay afloat.
+As a small business owner, I know it's been a particularly challenging time for our small businesses.

 - 84% of small business employees,